-Let’s talk about it.cisgender (including, but not limited to, people who identify as transgender, bigender, third- fourth- and some-gender, two-spirit, and agender) instead of including an exhaustive list of identities every time I need to make a point.
+Before I go any further, I want to address that “genderqueer” is a relatively new term that means different things for different people.
+I’m partial to using it as a catch-all for folks who don’t identify as cisgender (including, but not limited to, people who identify as transgender, bigender, third- fourth- and some-gender, two-spirit, and agender) instead of including an exhaustive list of identities every time I need to make a point.

 Also, it’s worth noting that “sexual orientation” itself is a loaded – and in some ways limiting – term.
 I’m using it here to employ at least one term most people are familiar with, and to describe a combination of physical, emotional/romantic, and spiritual attraction.

 Before we talk about how sexual orientation “works” for genderqueer folks, which is a question I am (and I’m sure, many who identify as genderqueer are) asked on a regular basis, it’s important that we understand how attraction works.

 Attraction is in your head, like an imaginary friend

 For a moment, stop thinking in terms of cisgender versus genderqueer, and instead think just think about attraction.
 Attraction is something that comes from within.
 There are a lot of theories on what drives attraction – or where it comes from.
 I buy into the theory that attraction is the result of your subconscious interpretation of hormonal influences, and your ability to make sense of attraction is a result of your socialization and self-awareness.
 That is, attraction is largely out of your control, but how you make sense of it and act upon it is up to you.

 This understanding of attraction applies to cisgender folks and genderqueer folks.